USWNT roster for June friendlies offers clues about the Olympic squad

 It does not, however, include veteran goalkeeper Ashlyn Harris and defender Ali Krieger, Orlando Pride teammates in the National Women’s Soccer League.
+Mallory Pugh, a 23-year-old attacker who has fallen out of favor in the past year, was also left off the roster.

 Neither Harris, 35, nor Krieger, 36, had been invited to recent camps, but Andonovski hadn’t publicly rule them out of Olympic consideration, either.
 Tuesday’s roster announcement appears to end their chances.